powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 $ git status
 $ # Your local repository should be clean
 $ git checkout tags/vX.Y.0
+$ git log --oneline -1
+$ # Check that the last commit is indeed the "Bump to X.Y.0" commit
 $ mvn dependency:purge-local-repository
 $ mvn clean package -Prelease
 $ mvn deploy -Prelease -DskipTests